alfonsof/azure-java-examples/azurefunctionblobevent/README.md

     * `Function.java` - Code of the function.

   *Because `local.settings.json` can contain secrets downloaded from Azure, the file is excluded from source control by default in the `.gitignore` file.*

+* Create a Storage Account for the input source

+  You must create the Storage Account, using the Azure console.
+  The storage account must be a StorageV2 (general purpose v2) account kind.
+  Create a blob container with the `samples-workitems` name in this Storage Account.

 * Package the function